truenas/documentation/content/CORE/CORETutorials/CommunityGuides/_index.md

 ---
 title: "Community Guides"
-description: "This section contains additional tutorials written by the TrueNAS Community about TrueNAS CORE configuration and use cases."
+description: "Additional tutorials written by the TrueNAS Community about TrueNAS CORE configuration and use cases."
 geekdocCollapseSection: true
 weight: 30
 ---